pkstaz/rhoai-roadshow-v2/docs/0-initial-setup/README.md

 In this module, you will:

-* Add GPU nodes to your OpenShift cluster to enable GPU-accelerated workloads
+* Scale worker nodes in your OpenShift cluster to ensure sufficient resources
 * Configure hardware profiles to define compute resources for your workloads
 * Deploy base models that will be used throughout the workshop